danielrkeith-uts/vividhata-accessibility-checker/accessibility-api/README.md

 All API endpoints come from the base url `http://localhost:8080/api` when run locally.
 For example, to hit the `/account/create` endpoint, you should hit `http://localhost:8080/api/account/create`

 Any endpoints that require a login will return a `401 UNAUTHORIZED` if they are hit without first hitting the `/account/login` endpoint.
+- To check if any account is logged in, hit any endpoint that requires a login (e.g. `/account/me`) and see if it returns a `401`.

 All endpoints will return a `200 OK` if they succeed, and may or may not return data in the response as well.